Dental Fillings Coral Springs FL

 Dental fillings are materials used to restore the shape, function, and integrity of teeth that have been damaged by decay or other forms of trauma.
 They are essential for preventing further tooth decay and protecting the affected tooth from additional damage.

-Fillings are often required when cavities form due to poor oral hygiene, a diet high in sugar, or genetic predisposition to tooth decay.
+Fillings are often required when cavities form due to poor oral hygiene, a diet high in sugar, or a genetic predisposition to tooth decay.
 Left untreated, cavities can grow larger, causing pain, infection, or even tooth loss.

 Restore your Smile and Regain Confidence